 The original framework, Magento 1, was released in 2008.
 While highly successful, there was room for improvement in its code and functionality.
 Its successor, Magento 2, was released in 2015, and built on what Magento 1 had established to create an enhanced version of the framework.
 The two are substantially different, to the point where developers who already knew how to develop for Magento 1 had to relearn Magento 2 due to the learning curve.

-If you have a Magento 1 store, and are wondering whether the migration to Magento is worth it given the costs involved, there are some benefits you might not have considered.
+If you have a store that’s still running on Magento 1 or looking at the differences between the two, and are wondering whether the migration to Magento 2 is worth it given the costs and effort involved, there are some benefits you might not have considered.

-One of the main reasons you might want to migrate your website to Magento 2 is that Magento 1 is reaching end-of-life in June 2020.
-After that, it will receive no further security updates, so remaining on Magento 1 after that point will run the risk of being vulnerable to new malware and cybersecurity threats.
+One of the main reasons you might want to migrate your website to Magento 2 is that Magento 1 reached end-of-life in June 2020.
+After that, Magento 1 received no further security updates, which runs the risk of being vulnerable to new malware and cybersecurity threats.

-Although it’s only reaching its end-of-life this year, Magento 1 has also not been receiving full-bodied feature updates for a number of years, with its last major release being in June 2014.
-So as well as soon not being able to keep up with evolving security threats, your website is likely already behind in the features and tools it is able to take advantage of.
+Although it reached end-of-life in 2020 , Magento 1 had not been receiving full-bodied feature updates for a number of years, with its last major release being in June 2014.

-Another reason to migrate to Magento 2 is for its performance advantages.
-While there are a number of statistics floating around about how much faster it actually is, this is hard to quantify considering the huge range of sizes and use cases of Magento stores.
+In addition to its lack of ongoing support, another reason to migrate to Magento 2 is for its significant performance advantages over its predecessor.
+While there are a number of statistics floating around about how much faster it actually is – some reports suggest Magento 2 is 30% - 50% faster than Magento 1 – this is hard to quantify considering the huge range of sizes and use cases of Magento stores.

 Load time affects bounce rate, which has a tangible impact on conversions (how many visitors ‘convert’ e.g. buy something).
 For instance, data from Cloudflare shows that a load time of 2.4 seconds correlates to a 1.9% conversion rate, while a load time that’s under two seconds slower at 4.2 seconds takes the conversion rate to less than 1%.
 Improving your page-load time by even a second can have a substantial effect on conversions.